OctopusDeploy/blog/blog/2021-02/deploying-lambdas/index.md

 ## The AWS::Logs::LogGroup resource

-To help debug and monitor or Lambda function, we create a CloudWatch log group.
+To help debug and monitor our Lambda function, we create a CloudWatch log group.

 The name of the log group is based on the name of the Lambda.
 [This name is not configurable](https://stackoverflow.com/a/39233203/157605), and so we build the log group name from the name of the environment and the name of the service, which combine to create the name of the Lambda: